 Note: As always when buying lumber, do a “level check” by laying it on the floor in the hardware store to make sure the boards are straight.
 Otherwise warped boards will make building a ladder (or anything else) a little wonky.

-3. Stain or paint your wood pieces in the color of your choice.
+Step 3.
+Stain or paint your wood pieces in the color of your choice.
 I chose to stain mine with Minwax’s Provincial.
 Let the stain dry for a day or two so that your house and blankets don’t stink.
+(Another pretty stain color is dark walnut.)

-5. I cut down some scrap wood pieces from the scrap pile to act as a guide for building my ladder.
+Step 5.
+Make some guides.
+I cut down some scrap wood pieces from the scrap pile to act as a guide for building my ladder.
 I cut one piece to 14.5 inches to fit between my two ladder sides.
 And then one 12-inch piece to measure the distance from the top of the ladder to the first rung, and between each subsequent rung.

-6. Once I set the first rung in place, I pre-drilled a hole with a drill bit so that I wouldn’t split the wood when I screwed the screw in.
+Step 6.
+Pre-drill holes.
+Once I set the first rung in place, I pre-drilled a hole with a drill bit so that I wouldn’t split the wood when I screwed the screw in.
+Tip: use two screws in each rung to keep it stable.
+I didn’t do this and wish I had!

-7. Now screw in the rung with a 1 – 1.5 inch wood screw.
+Step 7.
+Screw in each rung.
+Now screw in the rung with a 1 – 1.5 inch wood screws.
+(Two in each rung, if possible.
+It’ll be more sturdy, I promise!)

 Now, fill it with your blankets.
 Yay!
 This is the fun part. 😊 It’s so exciting to not only be able to use it to store my blankets, but now I can add texture to this little corner of my room.